-Microbiology is the study of microscopic organisms, including bacteria, viruses, fungi, and parasites
+Microbiology is the study of microscopic organisms, including bacteria, viruses, fungi, and parasites.

-These include microbes like bacteria and fungi, and covers concepts like growth and regulation, and how microbes react with each other and their environments.
+These include microbes like bacteria and fungi, and covers concepts like growth and regulation.
+It also includes how microbes react with each other and their environments.

-The degree starts as a broad-based curriculum where you’ll study a wide range of life sciences topics at Levels 1 and 2.
-You’ll then focus more on key aspects of microbiology at Levels 3 and 4.
+We’ll start with a broad-based curriculum where you’ll study a wide range of life sciences topics at Levels 1 and 2.
+We’ll explore core concepts such as: